differentpla-net/differentpla-net.github.io/_posts/2019/2019-09-21-gen_server-timeout.md

 ```

 It asserts two things: that the elapsed time between entering and leaving the function was less than 5ms, and that there
 are no more than 5 messages in the queue.
-It uses `ec_date:format` (from Erlware Commons) for formatting the time.
+It uses `ec_date:format` (from Erlware Commons, which was already included in
+the release) for formatting the time.

 Now all we need to do is hook it up: